First Trip to Europe? Best Places to Visit (#1 May Surprise)

 With 40+ countries โ€“ each with its own culture, cuisine and unique appeal (not to mention swoon-worthy romantic hotels) โ€“ choosing isnโ€™t easy.
 Some are all about sun-soaked beaches.
 Others pull you in with storybook villages and fairytale castles.

 George was born in Romania and raised in Germany.
-I (Janice) landed in England as a teenager and quickly hopped over to France.
+I (Janice) was born in England and visited France as a teenager.

 Our first Europe trip together?
-Portugal โ€“ also the place where our luggage, passports and money were stolen from our rental car on a beach day!
+Portugal โ€“ where our luggage, passports and money were stolen from our rental car on a beach day!
 We were left with just the bikini and swim trunks we had on.
-(Not our finest travel moment.)
+(Remarkably, based on a tip from police, we found most of our belongings tossed by the roadside.)

 Us in Portugal